liqd/a4-opin/docs/translations.md

 ### Adding a new language

   - add language to LANGUAGES in euth_wagtail/settings/base.py
-  - add 15 fields with the desired language code to home/models.py (by searching for an existing language code like '_ka')
-  - make migrations
+  - make migrations - this will add new language to wagtail fields

         python manage.py makemigrations home